 Vistas In Winter Park

-It’s never a bad idea to stop and enjoy the view.
-And fortunately in the Fraser Valley, there are more than enough places to admire that mountaintop, summertime beauty we all will spend a few extra minutes standing in awe of.
+It’s never a bad idea to stop and enjoy the view, and in the Fraser Valley, there are more than enough places to admire that mountaintop, summertime beauty.

-Sunspot: The Sunspot Mountaintop Lodge is an excellent location for easy access to 360-degree views, and it’s located right here at the resort!
+Sunspot: The Lodge at Sunspot is an excellent location for easy access to 360-degree views, and it’s located right here at the resort!
 Simply head to the Gondola located at Winter Park Resort and you’ll arrive at Sunspot once you get to the top (with jaw-dropping views the entire way up).
 Enjoy a stroll around the top, take in the Mountaintop Happy Hour vibes, and when you’re all done savoring the view, hop back into the Gondola to float back down.
 (Need your Gondola pass?
-Grab yours here.
+Grab yours here.)

 Moffat (Rollins Pass) Road: On this road, hiking and off-roading are great experiences with beautiful views, wildflowers, and photo opportunities at the top and on the hiking trails.
 4WD or AWD not required but recommended.